dkallen78/Mathemagicus-Version-3.0/README.md

 ### Up next: Challenges

-Now that I have all of the spells in the game I'm going to start work on the challenges for the player to earn those spells.
+I have one more challenge to put in the game and then I have to put in the logic that unlocks them.
+Tomorrow I want to reach out to math teachers to see if they have suggestions for improving them.

 ### Notes to self: